jbardon/git-quest/README.md

 # git-quest

+> **⚠ WARNING: This project isn't active**
+> The ways to add new quests isn't robust and scalable enough.
+Check out [Githug](https://github.com/Gazler/githug) as an alternative with more levels.

-> Begin your quest by running `npm install git-quest` and connect on [https://jbardon.github.io/git-quest/](https://jbardon.github.io/git-quest/)
+> Run `npm install git-quest` to get your quest
->
+> and visit [the website](https://jbardon.github.io/git-quest/) for more details

 ### Zero setup git practice